sourmash-bio/sourmash/doc/command-line.md

 used.
 This option can be used with or without `--linear` (although `--no-prefetch --linear` will generally be MUCH slower).

-### `sourmash index` - build an SBT index of signatures
+### `sourmash index` - build an index of signatures

-The `sourmash index` command creates a Zipped SBT database (`.sbt.zip`) from a collection of signatures.
-This can be used to create databases from private collections of genomes, and can also be used to create databases for e.g. subsets of GenBank.
+The `sourmash index` command creates indexed databases from a collection of signatures.
+This can be used to create databases from private collections of genomes or metagenomes, and can also be used to create databases for e.g. subsets of GenBank.

-These databases support fast search and gather on large collections of signatures in low memory.
+As of sourmash v4.9.0, there are two types of indexed databases supported by sourmash: RocksDB-based inverted indexes, and Sequence Bloom Trees (SBTs).
+RocksDB indexes are a newer form of fast and low-memory on-disk indexes that work at massive scale, while SBTs are older indexes that we support for legacy reasons.

-All signatures in
-an SBT must be of compatible types (i.e. the same k-mer size and molecule type).
+All signatures in an index must be of compatible types (i.e. the same k-mer size, scaled, and molecule type).
 You can specify the usual command line selectors (`-k`, `--scaled`, `--dna`, `--protein`, etc.) to pick out the types of signatures to include when running `index`.

 Usage:
 ```
-sourmash index <database_name> <inputfile1> [ <inputfile2> ... ]
+sourmash index <database_name>.rocksdb <inputfile1> [ <inputfile2> ... ] -F rocksdb
 ```

-This will create a `database.sbt.zip` file containing the SBT of the input signatures.
-You can create an "unpacked" version by specifying `database.sbt.json` and it will create the JSON file as well as a subdirectory of files under `.sbt.database`.
+This will create a `database.rocksdb` file containing the sketches.

 Note that you can use `--from-file` to pass `index` a text file containing a list of file names to index; you can also provide individual